DataDog/dd-trace-dotnet/docs/peer-testing.md

 # [Datadog .NET AppSec] Peer-testing

-This document describes how to test the installation of the .NET App Sec Library
+Peer-testing is a test script that allows engineers outside of the .NET group to test the installation and basic functionality of the app sec components.

 ## Testing Locally